 It’s hard to miss this impressive building, just a 10-minute walk from the train station.
 The wooden roof is supposed to be the largest in the world!
-See also the beautiful fountain in the courtyard decorated by the sculpture of a scary dragon.
+I also found the dragon decorating the fountain in the courtyard very impressive, and almost foreboding!

 The tallest pagoda: Toji temple

 Also close to the train station, the Toji temple is another Unesco World Heritage Site of Kyoto.
-It’s easy to find it: search for the five-story pagoda, the tallest of Japan with its 57m.
-Have a look also at the cute tortoises in the pond.
+It’s easy to find it: I only had to search for the five-story pagoda, the tallest of Japan with its 57m.
+Have a look also at the cute tortoises in the nearby pond.

 The best view over Kyoto: Kiyomizu-dera

-If you want to visit Kiyomizu-dera (yet another Unesco World Heritage Site), try to do it in the late afternoon: with its situation up on a hill in the east of Kyoto, it’s a perfect place to enjoy sunset.
-Unfortunately, when I was there during spring 2018, the temple was under restoration but it was still worth visiting for the great view over the city and also for the first picture below, my personal favourite of Japan.
+It’s better to visit the temple of Kiyomizu-dera (yet another Unesco World Heritage Site) in the late afternoon: with its situation up on a hill in the east of Kyoto, it’s a perfect place to enjoy sunset.
+Unfortunately, when I was there during spring 2018, the temple was under restoration, but it was still worth visiting for the great view over the city and also for the picture to the left below, my personal favourite from all the pictures I took in Japan.

-Combine the visit of the temple with a stroll in the lanes of Gion below, and if possible with the Philosopher’s Walk a little bit further north; it’s in these historic parts of Kyoto that you’ll see the highest rate of women wearing traditional kimonos… and maybe even geishas if you’re lucky.
+The visit of the temple can be easily combined with a strool in the lanes of the old district of Gion below, then along the beautiful Philosopher’s Walk a little bit further north.
+It’s in these historical suburbs of Kyoto that I saw the most women wearing the traditional kimono, and I was amazed by their elegance.